tundruh/CS2/README.md

-my affiliate link with DMarket : https://dmarket.com?ref=8RPNvnDXGq
+my affiliate link with DMarket, i do make a cut of any purchases made through DMarket : https://dmarket.com?ref=8RPNvnDXGq